 Benefits provided.
 Tennessee Code Annotated Title 8, Chapters 34-37 establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 The chief legislative body may adopt the benefit terms permitted by statute.
 Members are eligible to retire with an unreduced benefit at age 60 with 5 years of service credit or after 30 years of service credit regardless of age.
 Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
 Reduced benefits for early retirement are available at age 55 and vested.
 Members vest with five years of service credit.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
-The service related and non-service related disability benefits are available under various eligibility criteria.
+The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+A variety of death benefits are available under various eligibility criteria.